 Sadly, it isn’t a voice that only tries its very best to interfere when we are about to present.
 It’s often far more pervasive and insidious.

 ‘I can’t do this’

 ‘I never do anything right’

-The moment we stand to speak however, the voice becomes even more specific.
+The moment we stand to speak however, the presenters inner critic becomes even more specific.

 ‘What if I forget what to say and freeze?’

 ‘They probably know far more than me’